Free Debt Payoff Planner · Snowball vs Avalanche

 Avalanche vs. snowball

 The avalanche method targets your highest-interest debt first.
 Mathematically, it saves you the most money and time.
 The snowball method targets your smallest balance first, giving you quick wins that many people find motivating enough to actually stick with the plan.
 Try both above — for most people the difference in total interest is smaller than expected, so the best strategy is the one you'll follow.
+We cover this trade-off in depth in our guide to snowball vs avalanche.

 Why even a small extra payment matters